Alice Masaryková: Family

 Alice Masaryk was born in Vienna, Austria as the first child to the future founder and first president of Czechoslovakia, Tomáš Garrigue Masaryk and his US American wife Charlotte Garrigue.
 Her siblings were Herbert Masaryk, Olga Masaryková, Eleanor Masaryková and Jan Masaryk.
-In her memoirs Masaryk recalls a "happy and fulfilled childhood...[and] dedicated herself mainly to the study of languages, religion and especially reading."
+In her memoirs, Masaryk recalls a "happy and fulfilled childhood...[and] dedicated herself mainly to the study of languages, religion and especially reading."

 Education

 The family moved to Prague when she was 3 years old, where Masaryk started school in 1886.
 Her education lasted until 1898 and included advanced secondary education at the first girls' grammar school in Prague, Minerva.
 This was followed up by university studies at the renowned Charles University in Prague to fulfill her dream of becoming a doctor.
-Masaryk reports that she took the opportunity very seriously not least because she was one of few women admitted for medical sciences.
-However she left the department after a year for several reasons.
+Masaryk reports that she took the opportunity very seriously, not least because she was one of few women admitted for medical sciences.
+However, she left the department after a year for several reasons.
 She continued her studies in diverse subjects such as History, Sociology and Philosophy at the Charles University and moved to London, Berlin (1901-1902) and Leipzig to "deepen her academic education by studying abroad."
 She received a Doctorate on 23 June 1903, with a dissertation on "The Magna Charta of Freedom of King John Lackland, 1215".

 Work

 After she finished her studies, Masaryk was invited to stay at the University of Chicago Social Settlement (UCSS) where she met Julia Lathrop, Mary McDowell and Jane Addams.
 This encounter and the time spent in the USA "influenced her future professional development...[by] learn[ing] the progressive American methods of social work".

-After returning to Czechoslovakia she worked as a teacher in České Budějovice from 1907 to 1910, where she taught Geography and History at a secondary educational level.
+After returning to Czech lands she worked as a teacher in České Budějovice from 1907 to 1910, where she taught geography and history at a secondary educational level.
 In 1910 she returned to Prague to teach at a new school.